-Today, good imagery is key, and in a world where everything is visual, free stock image websites are useful.
+Today, good imagery is key, and in a world where everything is visual, free stock images can be very helpful.
 It may as well make or break a marketing strategy.
 To deliver persuasive content marketing items, marketers may take advantage of a variety of tools.

 We have compiled a list of free high-quality stock image sites for all of your personal and commercial imagery needs.
 It’s important to highlight the image types you are likely to come across: